General Terms & Conditions of the Australian College of Midwives

 The completion of a membership application, including online application, acts as confirmation that a member accepts and commits to paying the membership fees as advertised on our website for the following 12 months.
 This does not change based on how a member elects to pay his or her membership (i.e. via credit card, direct debt, in one lump sum, or in instalments).

-Unless a member advises ACM that they do not wish to renew, their membership and contractual commitments renew automatically for a period of 12 months on the anniversary of their membership.
+Unless a member advises ACM that they do not wish to renew in writting, within 31 days, their membership and contractual commitments renew automatically for a period of 12 months on the anniversary of their membership.
+This applies to all membership types and membership payment schedules.

 All memberships are for a minimum of 12 months and are not transferrable or refundable, with the exception of where a membership is terminated by ACM as per our constitution.